 Dividends

-One of the greatest advantages to REITs is their dividends.
+One of the greatest advantages of REITs is their dividends.
 On average, REITs pay out significantly higher dividends than most other dividend stocks.

 You want to be careful not to get caught in a yield trap, though.
 Some REITs may increase their dividend payments to an amount they can’t sustain in order to attract or keep shareholders.
 They also may put off cutting dividends when their FFO has dropped.
 In either case, buying a REIT with a dividend it can’t sustain is a quick way to lose money.